What are the responsibilities and job description for the Detention Officer position at Person County Government?

 This is a non-exempt position working 2184 hours annually and is eligible for overtime.

 Applications will be reviewed upon receipt.
-The position will close once filled.
-Multiple positions are available.
+The posting will close once filled.

 - Arranges contacts by visits or telephone calls between inmates and relatives, court officials, attorneys; escorts inmates to visiting rooms.